Umuzi-org/ACN-syllabus/content/topics/tilde/intro-to-tilde/_index.md

 **One major difference between a good coder and a bad coder is: Good coders UNDERSTAND the code**

 **The goal of any course is to gain skills and understanding.
 Rushing through content will not help you in the long run.
 In fact, it will hinder you overall and could even damage your career.
 It is important to get into good habits around always optimising for understanding now.**

+## Check your understanding!

+It's important to understand everything before you move forward.
+Test yourself with these quiz questions:

+1. What is Tilde and why was it created?
+2. What should you know before using Tilde, according to the text?
+3. What is the purpose of the Kanban board in Tilde?
+4. Why is it important to not rush through the content of the course?
+5. What is the main difference between a good coder and a bad coder?